titoshvily/WeatherAppComposeUI/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Note: This is a pet project to demonstrate Android development skills.
+It is not intended for commercial use

 ## 🤝 Contributing